Corionis/ELS/artifacts/document/home.md

 ## Features

  * New ELS Hint Status Tracker to coordinate local hint status, new in 3.1.0.
- * New ELS Hint Status Server to corrdinate remote hint status, new in 3.1.0.
+ * New ELS Hint Status Server to coordinate remote hint status, new in 3.1.0.
  * New ELS Hints to coordinate manual changes, new in 3.0.0.

  * Supports movies, television shows with season subdirectories,